 Jobs and Salary Expectations

 There are multiple job opportunities in the health care field for CNAs.
 Currently CNAs may start anywhere from $9 to $10/hour and starting pay may be as high as $11.00 per hour in some agencies.
 Shift differentials are available for those who work evening and over-night shifts.

 - The content the CNA course follows the guidelines set forth by the State of Nebraska with specific learning objectives outlined for each unit of study.
 There are a total of 18 units in the program.
 Students are required to complete a competency skills checklist for each procedure presented.
 There is a quiz for every unit as well as a medical abbreviation test and a final exam.
 The class is approximately 82 hours and students must attend 77 of these hours.
-Student are not allowed to miss any clinical time.
+Student are not allowed to miss any clinical time and no more than 5 hours total in 2 hour or less increments.
 There are approximately 59 classroom and lab hours and 22.5 clinical hours.
 There are various class offerings for day, evening, weekend classes as well as several different locations.
 At the end of the program a State Registry written and skills examination is given as part of the course.

 Credit Classes and Registration

 Students interested in a CNA course must submit the following to be placed into a class or onto a wait list.

 - completed, signed and dated technical standards form